Sistema Brasileiro de Televisão

 In April 2018, the SBT was the second-most watched television network in Brazil, behind Globo.
 Throughout its existence, the network always occupied the space in the audience ranking, except between 2007 and 2014, when the Record network took its place.
 The SBT has a total of 114 broadcast television stations (O&Os and affiliates) throughout the Brazilian territory, and is also available through pay television operators (cable and satellite), free-to-air signal on satellite receivers and also through streaming media in their mobile application (Android, iOS and Windows), applications for smart TVs and its website.
 Also on their website, its programming is available in video on demand for free, also available from the video-sharing site YouTube since 2010.
 In March 2017, the 43 channels of the SBT on YouTube accumulated 20 million subscribers and 70 billion minutes watched.

-The SBT broadcasts their programming a wide variety of television genres, whereas its own material generally stand adjacent to the entertainment.
+SBT broadcasts a wide variety of television genres in its programming, whereas its own material generally stands adjacent to entertainment.
 Foreign programming, mainly the telenovelas produced by the networks owned by the Mexican conglomerate Televisa, are part of their program schedule.
 It is the only commercial television broadcaster in Brazil which airs children's programming, even arranging a partnership with The Walt Disney Company, in which the company provides two hours of daily programming for the network.
-The network also possess times for the television news, producing in all three daily newscasts, a weekly news program and a weekly newscast.
+The network also has airtime for the television news, producing all three daily newscasts on weekdays, a weekly news program and a weekly newscast.

-The network owns the CDT da Anhanguera, a television complex located at the kilometer 18 of the Rodovia Anhanguera, in Osasco, São Paulo, occupying an area of 231 thousand square meters.
-This is the third largest television complex in size installed in Latin America, being smaller only that the studios of TV Azteca, in Mexico, and the Estúdios Globo.
+The network owns CDT da Anhanguera, a television complex located at the kilometer 18 of the Rodovia Anhanguera, in Osasco, São Paulo, occupying an area of 231 thousand square meters.
+This is the third largest television complex in size installed in Latin America, being smaller only than the studios of TV Azteca, in Mexico, and the Estúdios Globo.